Short term (0-3 months)

 Why now: every real app eventually needs file upload, and "use formData() for small files, write your own busboy plumbing for large ones" is not a great pitch for a "decorators + Web Standards" framework.

 Why our own.
 Wrappers over rate-limiter-flexible looked appealing but bring two problems: official Bun support is unverified, and the library's store list is Node-shaped (no native edge story).
-A token bucket is ~150 lines, the RateLimitStore interface is ~20, and we control runtime compatibility by construction.
+The RateLimitStore interface is ~20 lines and we control runtime compatibility by construction.
 Same pattern as IdempotencyStore in messaging - users learn one shape across the framework.

 Serverless story.
 Unlike cache, rate limiting needs atomic counter increments with TTL.
 Unstorage's getItem/setItem is not atomic - we cannot reuse that bridge here without race conditions under load.
 Instead, the dedicated @miiajs/rate-limit-upstash package gives Vercel/Netlify/CF Workers users a working store from day one.